 After you sleep, you awaken refreshed and rested.
-The only thing that could happen while you are asleep is that you might have dreams.
+The only thing that could happen while you are asleep is to have dreams.
 Okay, now you have to explain what about dreaming.
-Now, this leads to more trouble because some dreams become intense hallucinations known as nightmares.
+But, this leads to more trouble because some dreams become intense hallucinations known as nightmares.
 Yes, the most frightening things you could imagine.
 And, they seem real.

 At this point in our discussion, the other person is becoming more hesitant.
 They are not sure they want to attempt sleeping.
 Not only is it a waste of time, but they “lose” awareness of their body.
 And they don’t like the possibility of having a frightening nightmare.
 So, the answer to the sleep experience is “no.”

 These are the excuses people use for not exploring other states of consciousness.
 They don’t have any similar experiences to compare.
 So, it is scary.
 The same applies to the practice of the Siddhis.